awsdocs/aws-kms-developer-guide/doc_source/create-keystore.md

 If the operation fails, correct the error indicated by the exception, and try again\.
 For additional help, see [Troubleshooting a custom key store](fix-keystore.md)\.

-Next, to use the custom key store, [connect it to its AWS CloudHSM cluster](disconnect-keystore.md)\.
+Next, to use the custom key store, [connect it to the AWS CloudHSM cluster](disconnect-keystore.md)\.